uthsc/uthscblogs-child-news/README.md

 uthscblogs-child-news
 =====================

-Child theme for the UTHSC news site
+A [uthscblogs](https://github.com/uthsc/uthscblogs) Child theme for the UTHSC news site